aiformankind/covid-19-hackathon/README.md

 13. Train a CT Scan model to diagnose Coronavirus.

+14. Proposed by Abhay Agarwal : Develop a mobile application to track locations and path taken by people to reach any destination.
+Application will raise a red flag advising not to take particular path and in case if somebody is infected but clinically not yet confirmed so at least we can know their travel history to identify other people.

 ### Resources
 - [Quick Start Covid-19 Cases Data Exploration Colab Notebook](Covid_19_Data_Exploration.ipynb)
 - https://github.com/aiformankind/covid-19